"Courage & Confidence" | St Madeleine Sophie Barat

 Christ is at the centre of all that we do and the Catholic faith and the Sacred Heart Society values underpin our mission to develop each and every individual in our care.

-The year 7 GRIT course fits under the umbrella theme of ‘becoming more learning ready’.
+The year 7 GRiT course fits under the umbrella theme of ‘becoming more learning ready’.
 The beginning of the course facilitates students’ transition into secondary education; encouraging students to reflect on their character traits and how to become a successful person.
 The year then develops a range of ‘success’ related skills for example: an understanding of how we learn, building learning power, resilience in learning, developing decision making and effective communication skills.

-The year 9 GRIT course fits under the umbrella theme of ‘building resilience’.
+The year 9 GRiT course fits under the umbrella theme of ‘building resilience’.
 The beginning of the course focuses on the work by Angela Duckworth and Carol Dweck on ‘grit’ and a ‘growth mindset’.
-The lessons progress into the purpose of Grit in school and beyond their school career.
+The lessons progress into the purpose of GRiT in school and beyond their school career.
 The year then develops a range of ‘grit’ skills such as communication, teamwork, effective communication, critical thinking and reasoning.
 Each of the lessons from lesson 3 onwards has a connection with a skill that is important to tackle key challenges facing the world.
 There is an overarching connection to our goal of social awareness and how crucial it is that we develop in students the skills that will enable them to be global citizens.

 What this means: